-Centralizers (additively manufactured plastic spacers) will be added to the outside of the conveyance pipe to help ensure a uniform grout annulus, reducing air bubbles between the sensors and borehole wall.
-A collar (i.e., annular ring) will be attached to the outside of the 3/4-in [1.9 cm] PVC conveyance pipe near the drift wall to prevent the grout from flowing out into the drift and to apply some back-pressure to get the grout to better fill the annulus.
-The 3/4-in [1.9 cm] PVC conveyance and grouting pipe will include a ball valve left in place to prevent grout from flowing out of the tube after removing the grout pump (i.e., after grouting, but before the grout sets).
+Centralizers (additively manufactured plastic spacers) were added to the outside of the conveyance pipe to help ensure a uniform grout annulus, reducing air bubbles between the sensors and borehole wall.
+A collar (i.e., annular ring) was be attached to the outside of the 3⁄4-in [1.9 cm] PVC conveyance pipe near the drift wall to prevent the grout from flowing out into the drift and to apply some back-pressure to get the grout to better fill the annulus.
+The 3⁄4-in [1.9 cm] PVC conveyance and grouting pipe included ball valves left in place to prevent grout from flowing out of the tube after removing the grout pump (i.e., after grouting, but before the grout sets).

-For boreholes longer than a single 10-ft [3 m] joint of PVC pipe, flush-joint PVC pipe will be used to minimize grout plugging in the annulus at joints.
-If needed, small holes may be added along the length of the PVC to allow cement to flow out at multiple locations, in case there is blockage or resistance during grout injection.
-The rough amount of grout expected to be used (i.e., based on length and diameter of the borehole) and the amount actually used will be documented and compared.
-This is mainly as an additional check to see if large amounts of air (too little grout) or flow into intersecting fractures (too much grout) exists.
+For boreholes longer than a single 10-ft [3 m] joint of PVC pipe, flush-joint PVC pipe was used to minimize grout plugging in the annulus at joints.
+The rough amount of grout expected to be used (i.e., based on length and diameter of the borehole) and the amount actually used were documented (Table 11).
+This was an additional check to confirm there were not large amounts of air (too little grout) or flow into intersecting fractures (too much grout).